Yemen's Houthis to free 350 captives, including three Saudis, in good will gesture

-Through the release, the Ansarullah movement of the Houthis and their allies in the Yemeni army seek to underline their commitment to peace negotiations held in Sweden last December, Presstv Reported.
+Through the release, the Ansarullah movement of the Houthis and their allies in the Yemeni army seek to underline their commitment to peace negotiations held in Sweden last December, Press TV wrote.

-The talks with Yemen's former Saudi-backed government resulted in an agreement which calls for a ceasefire in Hudaydah, a prisoner exchange and a statement of understanding on the southern city of Ta’izz.
+The talks with Yemen's former Saudi-backed government resulted in an agreement which calls for a cease-fire in Hodeida, a prisoner exchange and a statement of understanding on the southern city of Ta’izz.

 "The 350 prisoners ... are included in the prisoner lists of the Sweden deal," Mortada said in a press conference.